killera/killera.github.com/_posts/testing/2013-12-23-using-matplotlib-to-analyse-locust-performance-test-results.md

 We can get some clues from the reports, which help us to do further performance tuning.

 But it is still not enough.
-As the performance testing goes on, and some performance issues show up, we need to know more detailed information about our server.
-Besides monitoring the server side resource usage, we also need to know how the response trend changes when test running.
+There are some server-side performance monitoring tools, such as NewRelic, which can give us many detailed reports.
+A good example of that is the response time chart, from which we can get the average response time in a certain duration.
+But it still requires us some time to know about the response trend of a certain request.
+Actually, Locust collects response time in the client-side, so we can get these information easily.

+Why not generate the charts we need just when the performance test finished?
 Thanks to the gorgeous python 2D plotting library **matplotlib**, we can make any charts we want quickly.

 Let's go!